Vinícius and Courtois lead Madrid to 2-0 win at Levante

 Zidane was without both of his regular right backs after Dani Carvajal injured ligaments in his right knee and Álvaro Odriozola pulled his left calf during the week.
 Nacho Fernández played well in their place.

+“If against Madrid you generate a lot of danger but you don’t score, you are most likely going to lose,” López said.
+“My team deserved more.
+For its daring, its courage, for not just trying to defend.
+I am satisfied with my team’s attitude, but we were playing a powerful opponent.”

-The match was played at Villarreal’s De la Cerámica Stadium because Levante’s home stadium is under construction.
+The match was played at Villarreal’s De la Cerámica Stadium because Levante’s home stadium is being renovated.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports